Salar de Uyuni: moon landscapes and dinosaur attacks

-Four day desert road trip
+Four-day desert road trip to Uyuni

 Keep those eyes wide open

 The scenery we drove through was insane.
-Constantly changing from open fields filled with lamas, to strangely formed mountains, to moon landscapes, to lakes with very strange colors, and so on.
-Dipping into natural hot springs (that view… OMG), visiting geysers at 5200m and mingling with a thousand flamingo’s was just day to day business.
+Constantly changing.
+From open fields filled with lamas to strangely formed mountains to moon landscapes to lakes with very strange colors, and so on.
+Dipping into natural hot springs (that view… OMG), visiting geysers at 5200m, and mingling with a thousand flamingos was just day-to-day business.
 I normally fall asleep in driving vehicles, but I simply couldn’t close my eyes with all this beauty surrounding me.

-Coco leave tea diet
+Coco leaves tea diet

-Dinosaurs and Bolivian mamas at Salar de Uyuni
+Dinosaurs at Salar de Uyuni

 Marthe